shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-04-10-How-To-Become-A-Data-Analyst-Data-Scientist-or-Data-Engineer.md

 I’ve also seen programs that teach “The Big 4” require you to blog as you progress through the program.
 While you do not have to create a blog, for me it works, because I like blogging and can use Github Pages to host my blog and essentially, the same platform to post code samples worthy of sharing, helping me to stay organized.

-If you haven’t created a blog yet, be sure to check out my tutorial on how to build a blog using Jeckyll and Github Pages.
-It will take some effort to get through it, but after completing it, you will have an easily maintainable blog for many years to come.
+If you haven’t created a blog yet, be sure to check out my [tutorial](https://shoreviewanalytics.github.io/Create-Jekyll-Blog-with-Minimal-Mistakes-theme-on-Ubuntu-16.04/)  on how to build a blog using Jeckyll and Github Pages.
+It will take some effort to get through it, but after completing it, you will have very nice professional looking blog, that is relatively easy to maintain.

 Summary
 -------